 Find photogenic places

 Walking around without a destination in Hong Kong is guaranteed to find photogenic places.
-But if you want to go with a certain purpose, be sure to check out Old Town's street arts and antiques shops spread around the area.
+But if you want to go with a certain purpose, be sure to check out Old Town’s street arts and antique shops spread around the area.

 Another attraction that is not touristic, but has become very popular is the basketball court of Choi Hung Estate, which is one of the oldest and most famous housing estates in Hong Kong and has gained tremendous visibility because of social media.

 The boat ride across the bay is one of Hong Kong’s most popular tours, from which you can see both Hong Kong Island and Kowloon.

 But if you do not want to go on a boat trip, at least try to go to Victoria Harbor to see the Hong Kong skyline (go in the late afternoon and enjoy the change of lighting of the buildings with the arrival of the night).

 The Symphony of Lights is a free music and lighting show that takes place every night at 8 pm and lasts about 15 minutes.
 If you have already seen the show in other cities, you can skip this part, if you want.

 For those who enjoy it, Hong Kong has several malls with numerous luxury stores – and all the shops are tax-free.
 So, if you have a shopping list, take the time to visit one of them.
 If you want to visit just one, then go to Harbor City.